Glossary of baseball terms: NLCS or N.L.C.S.

 Abbreviation for National League Championship Series: the final, best 4 out of 7, playoff series to determine the National League champion.
 The winners of the National League Division Series play in this series.
 The winner of the NLCS is the winner of the National League pennant and advances to the World Series against the pennant winner from the American League.

 NLDS or N.L.D.S.

 Abbreviation for National League Division Series: the first round of the league playoffs, to determine which two teams advance to the National League Championship Series (NLCS).
 This round pits the winners of each of the three league divisions plus the winner of the wild-card slot (the team that wins the most games in the regular season without winning a division) in two pairings, each of which plays a best three out of five series to determine who advances to the NLCS.

-NOBLETIGER

-Acronym for "No outs, bases loaded ending (with) team incapable of getting easy run".
-This situation occurs when the batting team loads the bases with nobody out but does not score a run in the inning.
-The unofficial statistic was first tracked on Reddit, where it was named in honor of the Detroit Tigers.